This post may contain affiliate links. Please read our disclosure policy.

 - 1 12-ounce jar roasted red bell drained

-- 3 tablespoons extra virgin olive oil divided plus extra to finish
+- 1 tablespoon extra virgin olive oil plus extra to garnish

 - 1 garlic clove